aletorrescande/Case-Study/README.md

 **Betterment's Competitive Advantage**

 **How does Betterment's Robo-Advisor work?**<br>
 Surprisingly, Betterment's robo-advisor does not use machine learning.
 After exploring the possiblity of using machine learning for portfolio generation, they found that the more simple approaches they were using were showing more effective results.
 The company's robo-advisor "involves a lot of math and statistical modeling with the crux depending on two different models averaged together" [6](#reference-6).
 In one of their techniques, Monte Carlo Simulations is used to simulate multiple market environments and creating portfolios for each of those scenarios.
+They then choose the better portfolio.
 The other model is based on Black-Litterman model.
 By using these models, they adapt the portfolios according to the customer's risk toletance, time-frame and financial goals.
 Consequently, they provide advice on the expected outcomes of the portfolios they generated for them.
 It is important to note that "even though Betterment doesn’t use machine learning widely, the technology does factor into some of its offerings".
 [6](#reference-6)

+There are many programs that Betterment uses for developing models, algorithms and codes and for testing their software.
+Some of the programs and tools include [8](#reference-8):
+1. **Julia and Ruby:** the Quantitive Investment Team uses Julia to power projections and recommendations to the app and Ruby for the development of production code.
+2. **Flutter:** used for their moblie application and used to create a [Charlatan](https://www.betterment.com/engineering/end-to-end-ish-tests-using-fake-http-in-flutter) a fake HTTP configuration to test software.
+3. **WebValve:** is also used for testing software.
+4. **Service Level Objevtive (SLO)**: to be able lo measure SLO Betterment uses some of this tools **StatsD** or **Micrometer** and **DataDog**.
+5. **GitHub**
+6. **CircleCI**: to provide CI/CD to the company's engineers.

 ## Landscape